-- is qualified for and receives at least the minimum rate of Living Allowance and is studying fulltime in an approved scholarship course; - is not likely to receive a Commonwealth Education Costs Scholarship in the next 6 months; - has not qualified for an ABSTUDY Student Start-Up Loan or a Student Start-Up Loan under the Social Security Act 1991 for that qualification period; - has not qualified for an ABSTUDY Student Start-Up Scholarship or a Student Start-Up Scholarship under the Social Security Act 1991 for that qualification period; - has not received a Student Start-Up Scholarship under veterans' entitlement schemes (Veterans Children Education Scheme and Military Rehabilitation And Compensation Act Education And Training Scheme) in the previous 6 months; and
+- is qualified for and receives at least the minimum rate of Living Allowance and is studying fulltime in an approved scholarship course; - is not likely to receive a Commonwealth Education Costs Scholarship or equivalent Commonwealth scholarship or grant in the next 6 months; - has not qualified for an ABSTUDY Student Start-Up Loan or a Student Start-Up Loan under the Social Security Act 1991 for that qualification period; - has not qualified for an ABSTUDY Student Start-Up Scholarship or a Student Start-Up Scholarship under the Social Security Act 1991 for that qualification period;

-• has not received a Commonwealth Education Costs Scholarship in the previous 6 months.
+- has not received a Student Start-Up Scholarship under veterans' entitlement schemes (Veterans Children Education Scheme and Military Rehabilitation And Compensation Act Education And Training Scheme) in the previous 6 months; and - has not received a Commonwealth Education Costs Scholarship or equivalent Commonwealth scholarship or grant in the previous 6 months.

-There are two qualification periods per calendar year: 1 January - 30 June and 1 July - 31 December.
+There are two qualification periods per calendar year: 1 January -30 June and 1 July -31 December.
 A person's claim for a Student Start-Up Loan for a qualification period must be made before the end of that qualification period, unless the student is due to finish their course in that qualification period, in which case the claim must be made at least 35 days before the course end date.